 For the remainder of 2016, we hosted several successful beer tasting events on our property to raise money for various charities while we waited for our federal, state, and municipal licenses to clear.
 In early 2017, we decided to rent commercial premises in the Village of New Lenox and use the milk house as a “test kitchen” to experiment with recipes.

 In August 2017, we signed a lease for 5,000 square feet of space at 1005 W. Laraway Road in New Lenox.
 The larger space allowed us to upgrade from a nanobrewery to a microbrewery (less than 15,000 barrels of beer per year), and to have a tasting room.
 The 7-barrel brewing system we purchased will allow us to brew 7 barrels per batch, or between 1,000 and 1,500 barrels per year.

-Hickory Creek Brewing finally opened its doors to the public on June 27, 2018 with four beers on tap -- the first of many different brews we plan to offer.
+After an eight-month build-out process (most of which was done by myself, with a lot of help from family and friends), Hickory Creek Brewing finally opened its doors to the public on June 27, 2018 with four beers on tap -- the first of many different brews we plan to offer.